Local businesses help veterans

 "I am just happy to be here, some of the guys that were with me on that day, didn't make it home," he said.
 "The US spent a lot of time and money trying to improve combat Humvees armor protection, and the hard top probably saved my life that day.
 We were escorting a fuel convoy when the IED went off.
 I was manning the .50 cal and was knocked out of the turret, the Humvee ammo box pinned me to the ground and crushed my upper and lower spine."

 Ray Berumen, owner of Taconic Guide Service and Orvis endorsed fly fishing guide, proudly sponsored Project Healing Waters, by giving him a complimentary day on the water.
+Manchester resident Andy Tarrantino graciously contributed one-night free lodging, Peter Kutzer donated a free drift boat rental, and the Equinox Resort and Hotel allowed him to fish on Equinox pond; all helped Lester recover from PTSD and give him hope for better times to come.

 Project Healing Waters Fly Fishing (PHWFF) began in 2005 serving wounded military service members at Walter Reed Army Medical Center returning from combat in Iraq and Afghanistan.
 Since then, PHWFF has expanded nationwide, establishing its highly successful program in Department of Defense hospitals, Warrior Transition Units, and Veterans Affairs Medical Centers and clinics.